 The following items are included with each player’s registration fee for the 2018 season.

 To register your player(s) for our league, please use the online registration system.
 Visit the Registration page and complete the registration process.
 You can also click on the "2018 Registration Open" banner on the home page of the website.
-The page opens at the start of November.
-It makes registering faster, more accurate, and easier for everyone to use the online system.
+The page opens at the start of November and closes mid-January.

 Information Needed to Complete Registration